 Are you a storyteller?
 Do you enjoy sharing your stories and ideas through video or film?
 Have you been experimenting with shooting short videos that tell a story using a social media platform?
 Are you interested in film production?
 Are you studying media arts and looking for opportunities to showcase your work and support your professional CV?
 Do you want your film or video screened in a movie theatre?

-If you’ve answered yes to any of these questions, we want to see your film or video.
+If you’ve answered yes to any of these questions, we want to see your film or video in 2024.
 Challenge your creativity and storytelling skills and shoot a film that will win you a cash prize and a spot in the Grand River Film Festival lineup!

 Our film contest does not have a theme so consider submitting a short video or film that is: